Donald-Berthelsen/CS4348-Proj3/devlog.md

 Instead it is putting it at the end of the block
 Some tweaking fixed this, although I don't know why But it works for now, and that is good enough

+[11:10 pm]
+I got node splitting to work, now I just need to promote nodes I don't know if I'll make the deadline

+I have promoting to the root working

+I'm making good progress, but will end up with a late submission unfortunately

+Some more tweaking and I have normal promotions working as well Now all I need to do is recursive promotions

+[12:10 pm]
+I missed the deadline unfortunately
+At least this gives me an excuse to write a simple script to generate a large csv And include more methods for debugging

+A difficulty of testing recursive promotions is just how many values I need to work with This is because the problem only occurs when the root is split for the second time In order to split the root twice requires a large csv file Another difficulty is just how many fields I'm accessing to perform the operation

+I'm getting confused so I'll try a fresh start for promotion

+[1:15 am]
+I have discovered why my insertion stopped working
+I was getting the wrong field to check if the tree was still just the root This was sneakily causing a lot of problems since it would prevent updating the header

+That's one problem solved, there are still more
+For example, there are insertions not from the csv that break ordering within nodes I don't know where they come from, but that is another problem to solve